Fr. Stavros Akrotirianakis was born in Whittier, California.

 In May 1998, Father Stavros was ordained to the Holy Priesthood at the Chapel of the Holy Cross in Brookline, MA, and shortly thereafter graduated from the seminary.
 His first assignment was as the Proistamenos of St. Nicholas Greek Orthodox Church in Enfield, CT.

 In 2000, Father Stavros was transferred to the Metropolis of Atlanta, to the Greek Orthodox Church of the Holy Trinity in Asheville, NC, where he served from 2000-2004.
 While in Asheville, Father Stavros became the director of St. Stephen’s Summer Camp for the Metropolis of Atlanta.
+He remains as the overall chairman and co-director at present.

 In September 2004, Father Stavros was again transferred to St. John the Baptist Greek Orthodox Church in Tampa, FL, where he has been serving ever since.